ralphsaunders/ralphsaunders.co.uk/content/jquery-is-dead/jQuery is dead.md

 Compare that with Angular, where you end up:

-1. Extending HMTL with data attributes to bind events.
+1. Extending HTML with data attributes to bind events.
 2. Crafting a template that will display data.
 3. Writing javascript to modify state of modular components.